Pyramids and Pyrotechnics: History and Festivals in Mainland Mexico

 In Corvallis, Oregon, we visited Peace Corps friend Anne at the cohousing she helped found and has lived in for 16 years.

-Our cost per day was about 25% more than last year because the exchange rate was less favorable (17 pesos to the dollar vs. 20 last year), and Mexico tolls and campgrounds prices were higher.
+Our cost per day was about 25% more than last year because the exchange rate was less favorable (17 pesos to the dollar vs. 20 last year), and Mexico tolls and campground prices were higher.
 Gas was about the same average cost per gallon as last year (more in Mexico, less in the US).

 Our total costs were $5292 for 75 days ($71/day).
 Some of our expenses, such as food, would be incurred if we stayed home, so our actual cost of taking this trip was closer to $3500.